-$Default: {\it pipeline.storage.PipelineStorage}$

-property omero.web.plate\layout
+Default: pipeline.storage.PipelineStorage property omero.web.plate\layout omero.web.plate\layout property omero.web.prefix omero.web.prefix

-omero.web.plate\layout

 If 'shrink', the plate will not display rows and columns before the first Well, or after the last Well.
 If 'trim', the plate will only show Wells from A1 to the last Well.
 If 'expand' (default), the plate will expand from A1 to a multiple of 12 columns x 8 rows after the last Well.